 - Printed List of Activities (you can print ours by clicking here or make your own)

-In the morning, however, my box looked a little like the below.
-The adhesive does not work really well with the paper mache.
+Unfortunately, my box looked a little like the one below in the morning.
+As it turns out, the adhesive doesn’t work very well with the paper mache.

-I used sparkle Mod Podge to hold everything into place.
-Just put a light coat over the entire thing.
-You can use any Mod Podge product you have on hand however this one is great if you want some extra bling.
-NOTE: I covered the back of my box as well with the sheets and Mod Podge.
-This is optional but will give a nice finished appearance.
+So I pivoted and used sparkle Mod Podge to hold everything into place.
+All you need to do is put a light coat over the entire thing.
+You can use any Mod Podge product you have on hand however this one is great if you want some extra bling. 😉

 Cut the activities into strips with scissors.